 Midwestern Wood Products Company was founded by Jerry Young and his wife JoAnna in 1968.
 Jerry had been a sales representative for mouldings and other building materials when he decided to get into manufacturing as a means to control both product quality and availability.
-Fifty years later, Midwestern Wood Products Co. remains a family-owned business that designs and manufactures a wide array of high quality interior millwork, utilizing mainly American hardwoods.
-The factory is still located in Morton Illinois.
+Over fifty years later, Midwestern Wood Products Co. remains a family-owned business that designs and manufactures a wide array of high quality interior millwork, utilizing mainly American hardwoods.

 Always an innovator, Jerry is responsible for many one-of-a-kind creations used in projects throughout the country.
 One example is his patented WOODGRID® Coffered Ceiling System, which is manufactured exclusively by Midwestern Wood Products and has been featured in numerous magazines and twice on HOMETIME ®.
 Jerry offers a vast knowledge of the woodworking industry and today focuses primarily on commercial and high-end residential interior design.